AlexForGH/Stage_5_SpringBootReactiveWebOnlineStoreWithRESTfulAPIOpenAPIAndRedis/README.md

     1. Using an IDE (IntelliJIdea was used during project development):
             - clone the repository
             - open the project in the IDE
-            - right‑click on the Dockerfile and select “Run Dockerfile”
+            - right‑click on the docker-compose.yml and select “Run docker-compose.yml”
             - go to the browser at http://localhost:8080/
             - the application's start page will open
     2. Without an IDE